 Here is a basic way to show the Manifold operation logic in data analysis and creation of new results from queries:

 In this last stage it is shown what can be done with Manifold when creating output layouts.
 Although this segment is short, leaving out the creation of OGC publishing services, it is assumed that so far it is the basic aspect of the basic GIS user and it is considered that from then on it is already part of an IDE topic.
 The parts of this last chapter are:

 - Save visas to components

 - Publish layout

-At the end as an attachment is added an attribute book that summarizes the characteristics of the layers used in the example.
+At the end, as an annex, an attribute book is added that summarizes the characteristics of the layers used in the example.
 While

-It is returned to the community, to be used as an example of systematization products that by the way are necessary in our context, not only its construction but its visibility and integration to integral processes of knowledge management.
-He has credits that are indicated in a respective way, so that whoever wants to use it can quote the source indicated there.
-Also on the back cover is the context within which this manual is, because it is part of a compendium of 18 documents that make up three series: Technical, Administrative and Technological, which uniform the style and size that makes this document that could contain More pages are kept in an 54 only format.
+It is returned to the community, to be used as an example of systematization products that are certainly necessary in our context, not only their construction but also their visibility and integration into comprehensive knowledge management processes.
+It has credits that are indicated in a respective way, so that whoever wants to use it can cite the source indicated there.
+The back cover also shows the context within which this manual is located, as it is part of a compendium of 18 documents that make up three series: Technical, Administrative and Technological, which standardize the style and size that make this document that could contain more pages are kept in a format of only 54.

-As an example I show you a project in South America, with whom I shared the document a few days ago and that is taking advantage of the usefulness of this manual instrument to make adjustments in its own need.
+As an example I show you a project in South America, with whom I shared the document a few days ago and which is taking advantage of the usefulness of this manual instrument to make adjustments to its own needs.
 Always using Manifold GIS.